 In my experience, you only need a few habits to become super-productive.
-I’ll share the top five below.
+I’ll share the top five in this blog.
 If you master even two or three of these, you’ll get more done in a week than most people do in a month.
 If you master all five, you’ll get more done in five years than most people do in their entire life.

 I know that’s hard to believe.
 But I think you’ll agree as you read these for yourself…